-To be considered for induction to the SCS NJHS:
+Students must meet the follow criteria to be considered for induction into the NJHS:

-- Student must be enrolled in the 8th grade at St. Cecelia Catholic School. - No trimester grade lower than a 93% in any subjects. - Student has no after-school detentions, in-school or out-of-school suspensions or a behavior plan in 6th and 7th grade. - Student has no lunch detentions in 6th or 7th grade - Student has scores of 3 or 4 in ATL skills in 6th and 7th grade.
+- A GPA of 3.75 in all subjects in 6th and 7th grade. - No after-school detentions, in-school or out-of-school suspensions or a behavior plan in 6th and 7th grade. - A score of 3 or 4 in ATL skills in 6th and 7th grade.